tiarno/reachtim/content/articles/psutil1.md

 #### About the MongoDB Collection.

 I have a three-member replicaset for MongoDb.
-It isn't necessary but it is recommended to have a replicaset for production.
 The machines that hold the data happen to be the same ones I am monitoring, `example01` and `example02`.
 The third member is just an arbiter and doesn't keep the data.
 These mongoDB server machines don't have to be the ones that are monitored, they could be anywhere.

 Now for the collection that will contain the data for a single machine: